+11.2.15.2 Keyboard (closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to keyboards or keyboard interface, it shall meet requirement 5.1.6.1 (Operation without keyboard interface: Closed functionality).

-11.2.1.16 No keyboard trap
+11.2.16 No keyboard trap (SC 2.1.2)

 Where ICT is non-web software that provides a user interface, it shall satisfy the success criterion in Table 11.16.